mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

-1. Begin P3 with the exact same-FIRST speculative-recovery overlap case.
-It must compare successful frontier, labels, spans and immutable diagnostic bytes against accepted M2; it may not widen the scalar checkpoint.
+1. The exact same-FIRST speculative-recovery overlap case is banked at `f4b9abb`.
+Preserve its diagnostics-toggle invariance and accepted-M2 closure traversal law; do not repair D or widen the scalar checkpoint.
 2. Form the smallest direct closure-kernel surface cut from the P2 survivor laws.
 Delete or exclude the compiled graph/table, unordered engine, generic source leaf, compiler-owned result, `/utils`, and unconsumed packrat